 - Ring Light Pixel 19-Inch Pro

 - Neutral or slightly warm light

 If you can’t get good access to natural light, this is a good option.
 Overhead lighting is not ideal as it can cast odd shadows and be sure to avoid fluorescent lights if at all possible.

-5. Preparing and shooting the video
+5. Preparing and Shooting the Video on Your Computer

 Once everything is in place, you’ll next want to make sure you are camera ready.
 Dress to make an impact.
 Think about your target audience and the message you want to convey, and dress appropriately.

 Once you’re ready to say action, there are a few more things to keep in mind to ensure your on-camera performance goes off without a hitch.

 - Do not touch the laptop or table it is sitting on

 This will jostle the camera and make the video shaky